ihaveamac/ninfs/README.md

 * Extract a game's files out of a CIA, CCI (".3ds"), NCCH, RomFS, raw CDN contents, just by mounting them and browsing its files.
 Or use the virtual decrypted file and start playing the game in [Citra](https://citra-emu.org) right away.

 ## Setup
-For 3DS types, The ARM9 bootROM is required.
+For 3DS types, The ARM9 BootROM is required.
 You can dump it using boot9strap, which can be set up by [3DS Hacks Guide](https://3ds.hacks.guide).
-To dump the bootROM, hold START+SELECT+X when you boot up your 3DS.
-It is checked in order of:
+To dump Boot9, follow the steps on [wiki.hacks.guide](https://wiki.hacks.guide/wiki/3DS:Dump_system_files).

+Boot9 is checked in order of:
 * `--boot9` argument (if set)
 * `BOOT9_PATH` environment variable (if set)
 * `%APPDATA%\3ds\boot9.bin` (Windows-specific)